smartdevicelink/sdl_evolution/proposals/NNNN-HID-Support-Plug-in.md

 ## Introduction

-To support OEM specific HID (ex.
-Lexus Remote Touch, Mazda Commander Control, BMW Gesture Control, and etc) without new RPC.
-In the mobile library, plugin architecture + OEM specific plugin module enable OEM specific HID.
+Many OEM head units (ex.
+Lexus Remote Touch, Mazda Commander Control, BMW Gesture Control, Audi MMI) do not support direct touch interaction, but rather support a focus and select model driven by physical controls.
+This proposal describes a proxy plug-in interface that models the physical controls as HID devices with OEM-specific plug-in implementations.

 ## Motivation

-Each OEM consider their original UX for safety driving, branding, and easy to operation.
-In such trend, some OEMs created and will create original specific Human Interface Device (HID).
-In the past before SDL, proprietary HU applications are implemented by each.
-And also SDL template architecture can support such specific HID in pre-defined layout properly, because SDL HMI has responsiblity to support HID event to control UI.
-However, video streaming application which uses NAV_FULLSCREEN_MAP cannot handle such specific HID properly, because there is only OnTouchEvent as RPC.
-Some devices require not only touch event but also other device specific in/out information. (ex.
-Haptic feedback, not absolute coordinates but relative, or widget level focus control)
+OEMs have invested in branded, usability and safety tested user interfaces for their head units, including physical control design, visual and haptic feedback.
+For proprietary head unit and handset applications, OEMs can implement custom support for their interface.
+For SDL applications that use the standard UI templates, the SDL HMI can determine which template control has focus and render appropriate visual, audible and haptic feedback.
+However, for video streaming applications that use the NAV_FULLSCREEN_MAP template, the SDL HMI does not know which focusable elements exist in the projected window.
+It can only generate and send OnTouchEvent RPCs that the handset application needs to interpret.
+While OEMs could map their physical control events to touch events, this approach does not allow for consistent focusing and selection feedback.

-And, it's not realstic to add new RPC to support every OEM special device (existing device and future device) because SDL core version management and Application vendor effort to support every spec.
-This proposal is "plugin architecture" to solve "OEM's specific device" without deep discussion to Commonization and Generalization of HID.
-Each OEM can provide their special device support module quickly with using this architecture.
-And, it's unnecessary for Application vendors to customize for each OEM's specific device.
-In other words, Application vendors can avoid customization for each OEM's specific device not only in pre-defined layout (as template) but also in video streaming.
+It's not realistic to add new SDL RPCs to support every OEM user interface because of the complex SDL core version management and ISV effort to support every custom spec.
+This proposal uses a plug-in architecture to represent the OEM controls as a HID device with corresponding device support module.
+OEMs can provide their support module quickly using this architecture and ISVs do not need to do OEM-specific integration work, even for video streaming.

 ## Proposed solution

-Premise condition: "High level UI/Widget library" which support Android/iOS widget for rendering video streaming application in SDL proxy. ex.
-Android:Virtual Display Encoder, iPhone:SDLCarWindow This library can retrieve High level UI/Widget layout information and create High level UI/Widget event.
-This proposal architecture: Adding "Remote Human Interface Device manager" to SDL proxy (Android/iPhone).
-This module will provide following functionalities. dynamic selection of proper plugin for connected HU.
-This functionalitiy will be implemented with using VehicleType and reflection of Android Java and iOS ObjectiveC/Swift. bridge from/to "High-level UI/Widget library" to/from "plug-in module" which is proxy of HU special device.
-Adding "Plug-in for each OEM's specific device" which will be provided by each OEMs.
-This module may realize following functionalities. converting low level event which is sent from HU driver as OnTouchEvent(existing RPC) and/or OnSytemRequest(existing RPC, if OnTouchEvent's information is not enough to realize special event), to High level UI/Widget event, if required. sharing High level UI/Widget layout information with HU driver with using OnSystemRequest and/or other RPCs (existing RPC).
-This information may be used for haptic feedback and/or focus management in HU. superimposing information on application rendering image. (ex. cursor, focus highlight).
-These feature requirements depend on each specific device's features and OEM's UI/UX policy.
-NOTE: These features may not be implemented in plugin.
-NOTE) Some features may be implemented in HU.
-NOTE) In some case of OEM specific plug-in, existing RPC may be used for not original purpose.
-However, this is closed spec between specific device and specific plug-in.
-So, this will not affect the SDL general spec.
+This solution assumes the iOS and Android proxies expose a video streaming manager that traverses the application control hierarchy and renders the hierarchy as a video stream.
+On iOS, the Ford developed SDLCarWindow class is a prototype for the video streaming manager.
+On Android, VirtualDisplayEncoder class is also a prototype which is base point to extended to include this logic rather than forcing Android app developers to roll their own.

+The video streaming manager exposes a remote HID device plug-in interface.
+The video streaming manager will load the correct plug-in by inspecting the VehicleType properties.
+The plug-in may provide the following functions, depending on the OEM’s requirements:

+1. For OEM head units that render their own focus and selection feedback, communication of the focusable element rectangles to the head unit.
+This information may be used for haptic feedback and/or focus management by the head unit, superimposing information on the video stream. (ex. cursor, focus highlight).

+2. Conversion of head unit control events to "OnTouchEvent"(RPC) or to native platform events if "OnTouchEvent"(RPC) is not sufficient

+No new RPCs are added to support the plug-in interface.
+Rather, SystemRequest and other existing RPCs will be repurposed.
+However, since the custom behaviors will be encapsulated in the plug-in and will only work in the repurposed way with the OEM head unit, there is no impact on other SDL implementations.

 ## Potential downsides

-Downside:
-OEM should prepare specific plug-in module for their specific device.
-If not prepared then, downside impact is only "the special device will not be applicable use.
-Full functionality of the device cannot be realized".
-However, this proposal includes by-pass plug-in which pass thru event.
-So, if all of event can be mapped to existing RPC (OnTouchEvent) then, applications can be run as minimum without specific plug-in.
-Of course, no special device and only touch-panel I/F then application behavior is not different.
-The applications not to use High-level UI/Widget library but to use application's UI library, cannot take benefit of this architecture.
-However, OEM can disclose each plug-in spec and such application may be able to customize to use plug-in feature directly.
-If some specific device behavior cannot be mapped to existing RPCs, then a new RPC may still be required.
+Downside: OEMs will need to implement plug-ins for their head unit physical control and interface versions.
+If they do not, a default bypass plug-in contemplated by this proposal will handle the events.
+So, if all events can be mapped to an existing RPC (e.g. OnTouchEvent), applications can run without any specific plug-in.
+OEMs can disclose their plug-in specs and applications can customize to use plug-in features directly.
+It is possible that some specific device behaviors cannot be mapped to existing RPCs, and so new RPCs may be required.

 ## Impact on existing code

-Will be modified and new source code is not small to support this architecture.
-However, impact range is limited in "encoder" part.
-And, from perspective of Application, this architecture is behind "High-level UI/Widget library".
-So, it's unnecessary to modify Application logic.
+There will be significant code changes required in the iOS and Android proxies, specifically in the video streaming manager.
+There is no application code impact beyond adopting the video streaming manager.

 ## Alternatives considered

-Another approach #1: Add some RPC (ex.
-OnPointerMove) to support a part of existing specifc device.
-Demerit of this approach: This solution may not cover future devices.
-In the case, we should consider next "new RPC" continuously.
-It may cause "flood of un-organized RPCs".
-Another approach #2: Add general RPC or session service to support general existing and future HID.
-Not in vehicle but in PC/Set-top-box, already existed standard HID spec.
-If the spec can be migrated to SDL, then it may be enough of a solution.
-However, this requires much modification in not only mobile library but also SDL core.
-And, "in vehicle" is special environment.
-So, in the future, if new input devices which have not yet been considered may be created.
-In that time, HID (and RPC) should be considered again.
-And, OEM must always worry how to map new devices to general HID spec when new device comes in.
-Another approach #3: OEM will disclose specific device spec to Application vendors.
-Each Application vendors will customize their app to support each devices.
-This cause much effort in each Application vendors.
+Alternative #1: Add new RPCs (ex.
+OnPointerMove) to support an OEM specific physical control set.
+Clearly this can lead to a proliferation of new RPCs as OEMs want to support new physical devices.

+Alternative #2: Leverage the USB HID spec by adding a HID Report RPC or session service to support existing and future HID device classes and reports.
+The HID device specification and standard is common in consumer devices, but not in automotive.
+OEMs and their suppliers may not have the resources to adapt their devices to the HID format, and may not be able to keep pace with the consumer device market.

+Alternative #3: OEMs disclose their specific device specs to ISVs.
+This forces the ISVs to do custom work for each OEM.